 Intern or Volunteer

 As a law firm with a very small staff and office, we do not have the ability to take on large numbers of volunteers in our office.
-If you have particular skills, such as photography, web design, communications experience, or other expertise, please fill out the application above and let us know your interests.
+If you have particular skills, such as photography, web design, communications experience, or other expertise, please fill out the application below and let us know your interests.

 For those who want to help further the mission of the Pennsylvania Innocence Project, but may not have spare time or possess the desired skills above for volunteers, there are still ways to fight for us.
 Visit our advocacy options page for more information.
 These actions may seem small or insignificant, but go a long way in spreading awareness of the issue of wrongful conviction.